nguyenb135/Members/README.md

   1. Constant changes to better humanity.
   2. Looking to connect with people to develop their skills and abilities.
   3. I wish this group was created before so that we can help foster the develop of people interested in technology and design.

+#### Brian Minh Nguyen - Houston, TX
+##### UNAVSA, UVSA South, UH VSA

+  1. The fact that it so integrated into our lives and that it is constantly evolving (tommy took the words from my mouth).
+  2. To learn and improve my feeble coding skills
+  3. I am currently in my last year of college as an MIS major, and I have a feeling that I will learn more coding in this group than I have this past school year.